Trams in Freiburg im Breisgau: Era of the city railways and "environmental season tickets" from 1983/1984

 In 1985, the VAG completed the project of providing a tram line to Landwasser by extending the former terminus at Paduaallee by 1.8 kilometres over Elsässer Straße and reaching Moosweiher.

-In the following year, a new route from Friedrich-Ebert-Platz to Hohenzollernstraße, Breisacher Straße and Fehrenbachallee replaced the old route via Hugstetter Straße and the station forecourt, causing Lines 3 and 4 ti cross over Stühlinger bridge.
+In the following year, a new route from Friedrich-Ebert-Platz to Hohenzollernstraße, Breisacher Straße and Fehrenbachallee replaced the old route via Hugstetter Straße and the station court, causing Lines 3 and 4 to cross over Stühlinger bridge.

 Start of the low-floor age

 When the first GT8N series motor trams were delivered, the VAG began offering its passengers a low-floor entry starting in 1990.
 It was to be the third tramway network to do so after Würzburg and Bremen.
 The rapid development of low-floor technology during these years reflected in Freiburg's acquisition of trams.
 If the first trams only had a low-floor section of seven percent and a depth rise of five doors, the second low-floor generation in 1994 had a low-floor section of 48 percent and barrier-free access to three out of the four doors.
 From 1999, only low-floor units were purchased.
 VAG equipped almost all the older stops across the network with 24-centimetre high platforms.

 In March 1994, the three-kilometre long extension between Runzmattenweg and Bissierstraße built in 1983 became accessible to the Haid industrial park via vineyards.
 The route runs parallel to Berliner Alllee and crosses the B31 and the Dreisam.
 In the vineyard, the route runs along a track to the west of Binzengrün Straße before turning onto Opfinger Straße.
 The route crosses Besançonallee and reaches the western depot, where it runs on its own rail west of Besançonallee to Munzinger Straße, which meant the Western Railway Depot received a railway link for the first time.

 The depots at Komturstraße and Urachstraße were less important.
 The northern depot was demolished in 2007, while the southern depot became a museum.

 The link to the newly developed district of Rieselfeld was established in 1997.
 On this 1.3 kilometre section, the route runs on a ridged track in the middle of Rieselfeldallee and serves three stops at Geschwister-Scholl-Platz, Maria-von-Rudloff-Platz and Bollerstaudenstraße.
 The terminal loop at Rieselfeld turns around a residential building, the "Tram-Turm".